gmlocarlos/AngularCRUDAzureFunctions/README.md

 # AngularCRUDAzureFunctions

-This is a Angular project with CRUD operations and consume Azure Functions of type HttpTrigger
+This is a Angular project with CRUD operations and consume Azure Functions of type HttpTrigger.
+You can see a example running project in <https://accountstoragehelpdesk.z13.web.core.windows.net/>

 ## Usage